AlbertYang0112/GA-Scheduling/README.md

 - SchGA

   The solution for the project.
+  - Build the Project

+        $ mkdir build
+        $ cd build
+        $ cmake ..
+        $ make
+    - cmake configuration

+      -DPRINT_INFO: Print the information to the terminal, *ON* by default.

+      -DADVANCED_FEATURE: Select the algorithm, *ON* -> our algorithm, *OFF* -> baseline algorithm, *ON* by default.
+  - Evaluate the Project

+        ./GAHW recorder.csv
+    Program will generate a random task configuration and ask for you confirmation.

+    The statistical data will be recorded to the csv file.

   - Task Descriptor

+    To be filled.
   - Gene Coding

+    To be filled.
   - Fitness Function
     - Dubins Path
     - Collision Detection
     - Correction for the gene violating constrains
   - Interbred

+    To be filled.
   - Mutation

+    To be filled.
   - Selection

+    To be filled.
+  - Advanced Features

+    To be filled.

 ## To Do
 - bug detecting...